iann0036/AWSConsoleRecorder/README.md

 # Console Recorder for AWS

-> Records actions made in the AWS Management Console and outputs the equivalent CLI/SDK commands and CloudFormation template.
+> Records actions made in the AWS Management Console and outputs the equivalent CLI/SDK commands and CloudFormation/Terraform templates.

 ![Screenshot](assets/screen1.png)